okTurtles/dnschain/README.md

 - Requirements
 - Getting Started
 - Configuration
-- Combining DNSChain with PowerDNS
-- Setting up a DNSChain server with Namecoin and PowerDNS
+- Guide: Setting up a DNSChain server with Namecoin and PowerDNS
 - *Coming Soon: securing HTTPS websites with DNSChain.*

 <a name="Developers"></a>